MaddinJay/Coaching/Practioner Level/Little ABAPer/The little ABAPer - 1st Version.md

-# The game with the numbers
+# The game with the primitive objects
 -------- --------
 Is 14 a numeric number?
  - Yes, because as INT1 it is a numeric number.